riteshf/RCT-201/w3/1.nextjs/README.md

 7. Where to use NextJS ?
 8. Explain NextJS folder and file structure.
 9. Explain build process in NextJS.
+10. Routing
+    - File based routing
+    - Dynamic Routes
+    - Link tag

-10. Coding
+### Coding

 - PA: Create a Simple Todo App with NextJS
 - Live: Create a Blogs Website.
 - A: Create your own blogging website.